This how-to will help you to solve problems that may occur when opening a project in Mendix Studio Pro.

 3.1 Is This a Team Server Project?

 If your project is a Team Server project, and you just did a download or update from the server, the problem may have been added in a revision that was recently committed to the Team Server.
-You can check who made the most recent commit in the Develop menu item in the top menu of your Project Dashboard in the Mendix Dev Portal.
+You can check who made the most recent commit via the Team Server menu item in the Developer Portal.

 If the latest change on your branch line was committed by someone other than yourself, please inform the person about the problem.

 3.2 Did You Obtain the Model from Someone Else?

 If you received the model from someone else, for example as a project package (.mpk) file, then it’s possible they created the model with the Mendix Model SDK.
 Please inform the person about the problem and ask them for a solution.